metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Required:

 - `name` (String) name of this resource.
-- `nominal_quota` (String) nominalQuota is the quantity of this resource that is available forWorkloads admitted by this ClusterQueue at a point in time.The nominalQuota must be non-negative.nominalQuota should represent the resources in the cluster available forrunning jobs (after discounting resources consumed by system componentsand pods not managed by kueue).
-In an autoscaled cluster, nominalQuotashould account for resources that can be provided by a component such asKubernetes cluster-autoscaler.If the ClusterQueue belongs to a cohort, the sum of the quotas for each(flavor, resource) combination defines the maximum quantity that can beallocated by a ClusterQueue in the cohort.
+- `nominal_quota` (String) nominalQuota is the quantity of this resource that is available for Workloads admitted by this ClusterQueue at a point in time.
+The nominalQuota must be non-negative. nominalQuota should represent the resources in the cluster available for running jobs (after discounting resources consumed by system components and pods not managed by kueue).
+In an autoscaled cluster, nominalQuota should account for resources that can be provided by a component such as Kubernetes cluster-autoscaler.
+If the ClusterQueue belongs to a cohort, the sum of the quotas for each (flavor, resource) combination defines the maximum quantity that can be allocated by a ClusterQueue in the cohort.

 Optional:

-- `borrowing_limit` (String) borrowingLimit is the maximum amount of quota for the [flavor, resource]combination that this ClusterQueue is allowed to borrow from the unusedquota of other ClusterQueues in the same cohort.In total, at a given time, Workloads in a ClusterQueue can consume aquantity of quota equal to nominalQuota+borrowingLimit, assuming the otherClusterQueues in the cohort have enough unused quota.If null, it means that there is no borrowing limit.If not null, it must be non-negative.borrowingLimit must be null if spec.cohort is empty.
+- `borrowing_limit` (String) borrowingLimit is the maximum amount of quota for the [flavor, resource] combination that this ClusterQueue is allowed to borrow from the unused quota of other ClusterQueues in the same cohort.
+In total, at a given time, Workloads in a ClusterQueue can consume a quantity of quota equal to nominalQuota+borrowingLimit, assuming the other ClusterQueues in the cohort have enough unused quota.
+If null, it means that there is no borrowing limit.
+If not null, it must be non-negative. borrowingLimit must be null if spec.cohort is empty.
-- `lending_limit` (String) lendingLimit is the maximum amount of unused quota for the [flavor, resource]combination that this ClusterQueue can lend to other ClusterQueues in the same cohort.In total, at a given time, ClusterQueue reserves for its exclusive usea quantity of quota equals to nominalQuota - lendingLimit.If null, it means that there is no lending limit, meaning thatall the nominalQuota can be borrowed by other clusterQueues in the cohort.If not null, it must be non-negative.lendingLimit must be null if spec.cohort is empty.This field is in beta stage and is enabled by default.
+- `lending_limit` (String) lendingLimit is the maximum amount of unused quota for the [flavor, resource] combination that this ClusterQueue can lend to other ClusterQueues in the same cohort.
+In total, at a given time, ClusterQueue reserves for its exclusive use a quantity of quota equals to nominalQuota - lendingLimit.
+If null, it means that there is no lending limit, meaning that all the nominalQuota can be borrowed by other clusterQueues in the cohort.
+If not null, it must be non-negative. lendingLimit must be null if spec.cohort is empty.
+This field is in beta stage and is enabled by default.